The Adventures of Tintin (film): Filming and visual effects

-Principal photography began on 26 January 2009; the release date was pushed from 2010 to 2011.
+Principal photography began in Los Angeles on 26 January 2009; the release date was pushed from 2010 to 2011.
 Spielberg finished his film—after 32 days of shooting—in March 2009.
 Jackson was present for the first week of filming and supervised the rest of the shoot via a bespoke videoconferencing program.
 Simon Pegg said Jackson's voice would "be coming over the Tannoy like God".
 During filming, various directors, including Guillermo del Toro, Stephen Daldry and David Fincher visited.
 Spielberg wanted to treat the film like live-action, moving his camera around.
 He revealed: "Every movie I made, up until Tintin, I always kept one eye closed when I've been framing a shot", because he wanted to see the movie in 2-D, the way viewers would.
 "On Tintin, I have both of my eyes open".
 Jackson took the hands-on approach to directing Weta Digital during post-production, which Spielberg supervised through video conferencing.
 Spielberg said "there will be no cell phones, no TV sets, no modern cars.
 Just timeless Europe".
 His frequent collaborator and cinematographer Janusz Kamiński served as lighting consultant for Weta, and Jackson said the film would look "film noirish, very atmospheric".
 Spielberg finished six weeks of additional motion-capture filming in mid-July 2009.
 Post production was finished in September 2011.
 From the very beginning to the very end, the film took a total of seven years in production.

 To improve the quality of the indoor lighting nuances, Weta Digital and NVIDIA developed a piece of ray tracing software called PantaRay, which requires 100 to 1,000 times more computation than traditional shadow-map based solutions.
 For the performance of "Snowy", various models served as a reference for actors on-set, manipulated by property master Brad Elliott.
 According to animators, Snowy was the hardest character to animate and develop, due to the type of coat he has as well as being white.
 Later, a dog's motion was captured digitally so the animators had inspiration for realistic movements.
 His vocal effects were taken from various breeds of dogs.